 Services and other activities continued as normal throughout all of the work.

 Our grateful thanks go to the Coastal Recycling Community Fund, Devon Historic Churches Trust, the Bideford Bridge Trust and Allchurches Trust for providing grants to cover the cost of the work.

-There remains much to do and Phase 2 of the project was due to take place in 2021 but unfortunately the threat of Covid-19 is hanging over us.
-Plus we have to raise around £135,000!
-If the work does go ahead the roof of the north aisle, the chancel, the vestry and the porch will be replaced, masonry repairs will be carried out and the rainwater goods will be upgraded.
-A third phase directed at restoration of the three listed bells has been added to the project and preparatory work has already begun.
-Recently, a fourth phase has been added as we want to make the building energy efficient with the installation of solar panels on the south pitch of the north aisle (where they won't be visible from the ground).
+There remains much to do and the next phase of the project was due to take place in 2021 but Covid-19 stopped us.
+When the work goes ahead the roof of the north aisle and the chancel will be replaced, masonry repairs will be carried out and rainwater goods will be upgraded.
+Restoration of the three listed bells has been added to the project and preparatory work has taken place with almost half of the costs raised.
+Finally, we want to make the building energy efficient with the installation of solar panels on the south pitch of the north aisle (where they won't be visible from the ground).
 So the Friends are continuing to work behind the scenes in order to make our church into a safe, weatherproof and sustainable building that the whole community can enjoy.

 Repair of the porch roof

 With the support of the Culture Recovery Fund the storm-damaged porch was repaired.
 This included a new roof.
 It doesn't look any different than before as we had to use second-hand Cornish slate as instructed by the specialist architect.
 Some of the slate had to be sourced from Newton Abbot as it is not easy to come by.